Think Before You Act: Decision Transformers with Working Memory: Additional Experiments

-According to the evaluation results in Table~\ref{tab:abl_hyper}, the inclusion of a hyper-network in the \name model improves generalization without the need for fine-tuning.
+According to the evaluation results in Table~\ref{tab:abl_hyper}, including a hyper-network in the \name model improves generalization without the need for fine-tuning.
 However, it is worth noting that the hyper-network variant of \name (hyper-net) exhibits higher variance compared to \name.
 The primary reason for this higher variance is the uncertainty arising from the task information.
-In each run, different task-related sequences are collected, resulting in varying generated parameters for the memory module.
+Different task-related sequences are collected in each run, resulting in varying generated parameters for the memory module.
 Regarding the task fine-tuning results, we observe that the LoRA module outperforms other methods.
 This finding indicates that fine-tuning with LoRA enhances the model's adaptability.
 We hypothesize that the size of the hyper-networks model plays a role in these results.
 Fine-tuning a large model size (5.7M) with a small step-size (100k steps in our case) becomes challenging.
 In an effort to improve hyper-networks fine-tuning performance, we increased the fine-tuning dataset from 10k episodes to 30k episodes.
 These findings suggest that LoRA-based fine-tuning demonstrates better data efficiency.

+The motivations for using LoRA to fine-tune the model can be concluded in the following two reasons:

+\citet{DBLP:conf/iclr/HuSWALWWC22} suggests that the LoRA method, in contrast to other adapters, maintains model quality without introducing inference latency or shortening input sequence length.
+Furthermore, it facilitates rapid task-switching in service deployments by sharing most model parameters.
+Parameter-efficient fine-tuning (PEFT) refines a limited number of model parameters, preserving most of the pre-trained LLM parameters, which reduces computational and storage demands \citep{DBLP:conf/iclr/HuSWALWWC22}.
+This approach also addresses catastrophic forgetting [4] and has outperformed standard fine-tuning in low-data and out-of-domain situations [5].
+Besides, the results of full parameter fine-tuning vs. PEFT are shown in Table~\ref{tab:game_performance}:

+where PEFT stands for LoRA fine-tuning for all games together, FFT-single means full-parameter fine-tuning on a single game only, FFT-All stands for full-tine-tuning on all games together.
+Results are DQN-normalized score.